 Galleria Vittorio Emanuele II is a covered pedestrian street located near the Milan Cathedral, which connects Piazza del Duomo to Piazza della Scala, in Milan.
 The gallery is one of the oldest shopping malls in Italy and one of the most famous landmarks of Milan.
 Since its inauguration in the 19th century, due to the presence of elegant shops and cafés, the gallery became the meeting place of the Milanese bourgeoisie, being known as the living room of Milan.
-SHORT HISTORY The idea of a street that connected Piazza del Duomo and Piazza della Scala was first promoted in 1839 by the writer Carlo Cattaneo, as a solution for the area in front of the Milan Cathedral.
+SHORT HISTORY The idea of a street that connected Piazza del Duomo with Piazza della Scala was first promoted in 1839 by the writer Carlo Cattaneo, as a solution for the area in front of the Milan Cathedral.
 In 1863, the Municipality of Milan announced a competition for the new street project.
 The winner was the project of the architect Giuseppe Mengoni, for a cross-shaped gallery and a porticoed building in Piazza del Duomo.
 The ceremony for the laying of the first stone by King Vittorio Emanuele II took place on March 7, 1865.
 The works, excluding the triumphal entry arch, were completed in less than three years.
 The gallery was finished only ten years later, in 1878, when the Read more [...]

-The Cathedral of the Nativity of Saint Mary, better known as Duomo di Milano, is the largest church in Italy and the fourth largest in the world.
+The Cathedral of the Nativity of Saint Mary, better known as Duomo di Milano, is the largest church in Italy, and the fourth largest in the world.
 The Cathedral, which took almost six hundred years to complete, is the most important tourist attraction in Milan and the most famous symbol of the city.
-SHORT HISTORY Once, on the place where the Duomo stands today, there was the ancient Cathedral of Santa Maria Maggiore and the Basilica of Santa Tecla.
+SHORT HISTORY Once, on the site where the Duomo stands today, there was the ancient Cathedral of Santa Maria Maggiore and the Basilica of Santa Tecla.
 After the collapse of the bell tower of the cathedral, the Archbishop Antonio de’ Saluzzi, supported by the population, proposed in 1386 the building of a new and larger cathedral.
-For the new church, both previous churches were demolished.
+To make room for the new church, both churches were demolished.
 In January 1387, the foundations of the pylons were laid.
 The chief architect was Simone d’Orsenigo, who, in 1388, began the perimeter walls.
 Between 1389 and 1390, the French Nicolas de Bonaventure was commissioned to design the windows.
 In 1393, the first capital of the pillars was sculpted by Giovannino de’ Grassi, who was the main architect of the work until his death, in 1398.
-In 1400, Filippino degli Orgi took his place, who focused on the construction of the apse Read more [...]
+In 1400, Filippino degli Orgi took his place, who focused on the construction of Read more [...]

 Petit Palais Hotel De Charme is a 4-Star hotel in Milan, located about 1 kilometer away from the Piazza del Duomo and the Cathedral of Milan.
 The suites come with period furniture, parquet floors and fine silk tapestry.
 They also feature modern comforts such as air conditioning and a satellite flat-screen TV.
 Inside the room, you will find a cosy bathrobe and slippers.
 The multilingual staff is available 24 hours a day, and can organise an airport shuttle service on request.
 HOW TO GET THERE The closest Metro station is Missori, located about 500 meters away from the hotel, on the Metro Line M3.
 The closest bus and tram station is Corso Italia Via Santa Sofia, located near the hotel, on the bus Line 94 and tram Line 15.